PoisotLab/ms_straight_lines/manuscript.md

 | Flexible links | $\mu$     | proportion of flexible links realized | 0.086 | 0.0037 |
 |                      | $\phi$    | concentration around value of $\mu$   | 24.3  | 2.4    |

-Our approach to fitting this models recovered parameter estimates that are broadly congruent with previous models.
+Although we did not use the same approach to parameter estimation as previous authors, our approach to fitting these models recovered parameter estimates that are broadly congruent with previous models.
+We found very consistent values of b for the LSSL model: we found a value of 2.2 which is close to the value of approximately 2 used by @CoheBria84.
+Similarly, we found a value 0.12 for $b$ for the constant connectance model, which was consistent with the 0.14 found by @Mart92.
+Finally, the parameters values we found for the power law were also comparable to the ones found by @Mart92 and @BrosOstl04.

-Our value for $\mu$ is about 0.09, which is close to previous estimates of $b$ in the constant connectance model of 0.12 Although we did not use the same approach to parameter estimation as previous authors, we found very consistent values of b for the LSSL model.
+With regard to the flexible link model, our value for $\mu$ was about 0.09, which is close to previous estimates of $b$ in the constant connectance model of 0.12.
-We find a value of 2.2 for $b$ which is close to the value of approximately 2 used by @CoheBria84
+In addition, we obtained a rather large value of 24.3 for $\phi$, which shrinks the variance of mean $p$ to approximatively 0.003 ($var(p)=\mu(1-\mu)/(1+\phi)$).

 ### Connectance and linkage density can be derived from a model for links